petru-braha/RR-application/docs/brainstorm.md

 - after the server starts the loop no fatal errors should be defined - even if something does not go as expected, the server must continue in serving clients no matter what operation failed; if something too bad will happen the kernel itself will stop the process

 - the identation pattern used may be weird but helps in visualising multiple files from this project in a IDE

+- struct rr_route schedule[] was initially declared global in order to sync with the server_api.h; the new version "all server.c" follows the same model just to keep consistency between source code files.

+- in a server there should be defined either server_gen.h or server_xml.h but never both or none; this constraint is solved with include guards

 ### random ideas